Mount Laguna: A Great Winter Wonderland in San Diego

 About Mount Laguna

-Mount Laguna is located east of San Diego in the Laguna Mountains on the eastern edge of the Cleveland National Forest.
-It is at approximately 6000ft elevation above sea level.
-The little town has a general store and lodge, a post office, and a restaurant, just a few steps away from the scenic Pacific Crest Trail.
-The general store is well stocked and makes a popular resupply stop for PCT thru-hikers.
+Mount Laguna is situated east of San Diego in the Laguna Mountains, perched on the eastern edge of the Cleveland National Forest.
+At an elevation of approximately 6,000 feet above sea level, this charming mountain town offers a general store, a lodge, a post office, and a restaurant—all just steps away from the scenic Pacific Crest Trail.
+The well-stocked general store is a popular resupply stop for PCT thru-hikers.

 Mount Laguna is also close to Julian and Cuyamaca Rancho State Park, so you could make a whole weekend of it!